Joy Jacobson, AmSAT Certified

 8:45 - 9:45 am

-Come and experience what MELT can do for you in these introductory workshops.
-Call for information or reservations:
+Come and experience what MELT can do for you in these free introductory workshops.
+Class size is limited to 15 so reservations are required!
+Please bring a yoga mat.

 This is our new video that gives a simple explanation of the Alexander Technique and drives you to the AmSAT website